killo431/magix-extension/README.md

 <summary><b>❌ Scripts not persisting / Sign-in not working</b></summary>

 **Solution:**
+- If using Chrome Web Store version: This should work out of the box
-- Make sure you've set up Supabase correctly
+- If building from source: Make sure you've set up Supabase correctly (see Supabase Setup guide above)
 - Check that `sidepanel/.env.local` has correct credentials
 - Rebuild extension: `npm run build`
 - Verify database schema is applied in Supabase SQL Editor